Burglary and Theft Defense Lawyer in Rock Hill

 Burglary, Shop Lifting and other charges for stealing can be serious crimes.
 In fact, a first-degree burglary conviction can result in life in prison.
 If you are charged with crimes involving breaking and entering or theft, you need a criminal attorney to help defend you.

-Nathan Sheldon is an experienced criminal defense attorney.
+Nathan Sheldon is an experienced criminal defense attorney near you.
 As a former prosecutor, he understands how the criminal justice system works and what defense strategies to use in court.
 He is a member of the South Carolina Association of Criminal Defense Lawyers.

 There are several different types of burglary charges in South Carolina.
 Burglary is defined as the act of illegally entering with intent to commit a crime.
 Some factors that can increase the possible penalties are the time of day the break in happened, whether a weapon was used or taken, and if there are any previous convictions.